 Just five miles northeast of downtown Atlanta sits the affluent community of Druid Hills.
 Home to two of the world’s foremost research institutions – Emory University and the Centers for Disease Control and Prevention (CDC)– it was the brainchild of Atlanta’s leading citizens, including the founder of Coca-Cola.
-A residential magnet for the well-heeled and the highly educated, Druid Hills has long been the address of choice for Atlanta’s most distinct and notable families.
+A residential magnet for the well-heeled and the highly educated, Druid Hills has long been the address of choice for Atlanta’s most distinct and notable families, making it one of DeKalb County real estate’s hottest housing markets.

 Designed by Frederick Law Olmsted (of Central Park and Biltmore Estate fame), Druid Hills distinguishes itself from the rest of the region with its picturesque meadows, tree-lined avenues, regal estates, restored historic homes, and vast expanses of scenic open spaces.